-For the purpose of this Article, "annual salary rate" shall, in respect of each member of the bargaining unit, mean the annual salary rate payable to such member of the bargaining unit on July 1, 2017, or on the date of his/her first employment as such (whichever shall be the later), and as it is adjusted from time to time thereafter in accordance with the provisions of this Article.
+For the purpose of this Article, "annual salary rate" shall, in respect of each member of the bargaining unit, mean the annual salary rate payable to such member of the bargaining unit on July 1, 2017, or on the date of the unit member's first employment as such (whichever shall be the later), and as it is adjusted from time to time thereafter in accordance with the provisions of this Article.
 For each FLSA non-exempt unit member, "annual salary rate" shall mean the member's hourly rate, annualized over a year based on the member's scheduled hours and annual weeks of service.

-Except as is provided in the next paragraph, the provisions of this Article V shall be of no application to any person except insofar as such person is a member of the bargaining unit on and/or after the date of execution of this Agreement; for these purposes a person shall not cease to be a member of the bargaining unit merely by reason of his/her being on a leave of absence, whether with or without pay.
+Except as is provided in the next paragraph, the provisions of this Article V shall be of no application to any person except insofar as such person is a member of the bargaining unit on and/or after the date of execution of this Agreement; for these purposes a person shall not cease to be a member of the bargaining unit merely by reason of the unit member being on a leave of absence, whether with or without pay.

-In the event that a unit member who shall have been employed as a member of the bargaining unit on or after January 1, 2012, shall have died after said date but prior to the execution of this Agreement, his or her estate shall be entitled to receive all of the salary adjustments for which the unit member would have been eligible in accordance with the provisions of this Article V to and including the date of his or her death.
+In the event that a unit member who shall have been employed as a member of the bargaining unit on or after January 1, 2012, shall have died after said date but prior to the execution of this Agreement, the unit member's estate shall be entitled to receive all of the salary adjustments for which the unit member would have been eligible in accordance with the provisions of this Article V to and including the date of the unit member's death.
 Payments to the estate of such salary adjustments shall be made on a pro rata basis commencing with the effective date of the salary adjustment and ending on the date of death.